Skip to Content

 The question was if there was at least something I could use in my baking to mimic the texture of apples.
 I knew that if I could get the texture right, half the battle was won.

-Well, I had this thought running over and over in my head when I stumbled upon a solution.
-It was pure happenstance that got me to consider using chayote squash as an apple substitute for a keto apple cobbler.
+Well, I had this thought running repeatedly when I stumbled upon a solution.
+Pure happenstance got me to consider using chayote squash as an apple substitute for a keto apple cobbler.

 At the time, I was boiling some chayote to use in a side dish when I thought about how much it reminded me of apples.
 This probably only happened because I was dreaming about cinnamon-spiced apples.

-Thankfully, the idea actually worked like a charm.
-My first attempt was to sauté the cooked chayote with a little bit of sugar substitute, cinnamon, and butter.
+Thankfully, the idea worked like a charm.
+My first attempt was to sauté the cooked chayote with some sugar substitute, cinnamon, and butter.

-Since then, I’ve learned that, apparently, using chayote squash as an apple substitute isn’t a new thing in the low-carb community.
+Since then, I’ve learned that using chayote squash as an apple substitute isn’t a new thing in the low-carb community.
 It’s funny how much the ingenuity of this community never ceases to amaze me.

-I may not have been the first girl to figure this out, but I will tell you that my keto apple dessert is hands down a great option.
+I may not have been the first girl to figure this out, but I will tell you that my recipe is hands-down a great option.

 Background Of Chayote Squash